Consequences Of Plagiarism

 The consequences of being caught plagiarising are high in severity as a damaged academic record will follow a student wherever they go whether it is gaining access to higher education i.e. MSc or PHD or entering gainful employment post study.
 Indeed, if a student is found guilty of plagiarising they will find it very difficult to gain access to another college or university placement in the future.
 This is because the student has proven that they are dishonest and unworthy of a place, preventing more honest students with a stronger academic record from enrolling in the course.
 It may seem as though these points are somewhat overstating the severity of being caught but it is worth pointing out that one moment of foolishness (plagiarism) can end up sacrificing your entire academic career.
 Additionally, with university placements becoming ever more scarce it is important to ensure that you as a student give yourself the best possible chance of entry and being caught plagiarising would significantly undermine your entry bid in this regard.

 In the case of longer pieces such as a dissertation or thesis (i.e. often in advance of 10,000 words), plagiarism can result in the entirety of the students work being destroyed.
-In fact, in the case of pieces such as this, the effects of plagiarism become increasingly more magnified because works of this type are expected to be of publication standard.
-This therefore means that there is no place for plagiarism in any chapter of the work thus resulting in destruction of the entirety of the work.
+In fact, in the case of pieces such as this, the effects of plagiarism become increasingly magnified because works of this type are expected to be of publication standard.
+This therefore means that there is no place for plagiarism in any chapter of the work thus resulting in destruction of the work in entirety.
 In any high-level research, there is no place for plagiarism as it detracts hugely from the publication standard of the whole piece.
 The key reason why the practice of plagiarism detracts from the academic standard of the whole piece is because it immediately demonstrates that the student has not read widely on the subject matter.
 This suggests that they have a poor work ethic which will have negative permutations for both their academic and work careers.

 Consequences for the College Due to Student Plagiarism

 A further important point within the discussion of plagiarism which is often overlooked is that it can have considerably adverse effects on the school, college or university itself.
-This is because if students plagiarise it therefore reflects very poorly ion the value of their degree.
+This is because if students plagiarise, it reflects very poorly on the value of their degree.
 Thus, the academic reputation of the college or university is put into jeopardy.
 This has the further knock on effect of damaging the universities brand on the global market which could prevent international students from enrolling.
 Therefore, in this section we have found that plagiarism can have a variety of damaging consequences to the student as an individual and to the college or university as an academic institution.
 In this regard, it is important also to note that plagiarism can affect a student’s peers also studying at the same institution.
 This is because it has the capacity to devalue each of their degrees which they have worked so assiduously to attain.
 From all angles then, plagiarism is something which must be avoided at all costs and at every opportunity.
-It is also important for students to recognise that the aftermath of engaging in plagiarism affect a huge range of people.
+It is also important for students to recognise that the aftermath of engaging in plagiarism affects a huge range of people.
 This should therefore encourage students to be more hyperaware of the need to avoid plagiarism when composing an academic essay or report.

 Consequences for the Economy